JayyajGH/Sass-Boilerplate/README.md

 ## Acknowledgements

-The structure of the boilerplate is based on the two patterns:
+The structure of the boilerplate is based on two main patterns:
 * [SMACSS](https://smacss.com/)
 * [Sass Guidelines 7-1 pattern](https://sass-guidelin.es/#architecture)